Raymond De Becker: Biography

 After the German invasion of Belgium in May 1940 he became a leading figure in "intellectual collaboration" in Belgium.
 He was made editor of the mass circulation newspaper Le Soir in June 1940 which had been expropriated from its pre-war owners Rossel & Cie.
 It was re-purposed to carry censored news and propaganda under German supervision.
 This edition was popularly dubbed "the stolen Le Soir" (Le Soir volé).
 De Becker was initially convinced that the creation of a German-led New Order in Europe was imminent and hoped for Belgium to retain some autonomy as an authoritarian state under German auspices.
 He expanded on these themes in an autobiographical essay published in 1942 as Livre des Vivants et des Morts (lit.
 'Book of the Living and the Dead').
-However, he remained apart from the major collaborationist groups such as Léon Degrelle's Rex which he left in 1941.
-He was friends with the cartoonist Georges Remi (Hergé) and the writer Henry Bauchau.
+Earlier he had joined one of the major collaborationist groups in Belgium, Léon Degrelle's Rex.
+However De Becker left Rex in 1941 and his relationship with the Germans deteriorated.
 In August 1943 he attempted to distance himself and Le Soir from German control and adopt a stance that was more sympathetic to the Western Allies.
 However, he was removed from the post on 4 October 1943 and placed under house arrest by the German authorities in a hotel at Hirschegg in the Austrian Alps.
+This time De Becker was friends with writer Henry Bauchau and the cartoonist Georges Remi (Hergé), which he employed at Le Soir.

-After Hirschegg was liberated by the French Army, De Becker travelled to France and sought to return to Belgium which had been liberated by the Western Allies in September 1944.
+After Hirschegg was liberated by the French Army, De Becker travelled to France and sought to return to Belgium which had been liberated by the Western Allies in September, 1944.
 He was arrested almost immediately on arrival on 8 May 1945 and imprisoned at Saint-Gilles prison.
 Sentenced to death for collaboration in 1946 by the Brussels War Council as part of the épuration légale, his sentence was subsequently commuted to life imprisonment in 1947 and he was released altogether in 1951 but remained subject to severe restrictions which he attempted, with some success, to challenge at the European Court of Human Rights (De Becker v Belgium).
 He emigrated to Lausanne in Switzerland and wrote extensively for the Gazette de Lausanne under the pseudonym Pierre Marinier.
 He became interested in cinema, Jungian psychoanalysis, Oriental religions, and the paranormal and wrote on these subject in the post-war years.
 He was also an "active" pederast.
 He died at Versailles, near Paris, on 18 April 1969.